Central California coast coho salmon, also known as silver salmon, are on the brink of extinction.

 Key conservation strategies for this program include:

-- Develop and implement a water management plan that directly addresses the threat posed by water diversions;
+- Developing and implementing a water management plan that directly addresses the threat posed by water diversions;

-- Restore, conserve, and augment riparian and instream habitat; and
+- Restoring, conserving and augmenting riparian and instream habitat; and